-This article discusses how a shared pool of Data Science Virtual Machines (DSVM) can be created for use by the team.
-The benefit of using a shared pool is better resource utilization, facilitating sharing and collaboration and allowing IT to manage the DSVM resources more effectively.
+This article discusses how you can create a shared pool of Data Science Virtual Machines (DSVMs) for a team to use.
+The benefits of using a shared pool are better resource utilization, facilitation of sharing and collaboration, and more effective management of DSVM resources.

 The Ubuntu edition of the DSVM is supported as one of the images in Azure Batch AI.
-In the Azure CLI or the Python SDK where you create the Azure Batch AI cluster, you can specify the
+In Azure CLI or the Python SDK, where you create the Azure Batch AI cluster, you can specify the

 image parameter and set it to

-Once your Batch AI cluster is created, you can use the same CLI or Python SDK to submit jobs to be run.
-You only pay for the time that is used to run the batch jobs.
+After you create a Batch AI cluster, you can use the same CLI or Python SDK to submit jobs to be run.
+You pay for only the time that's used to run the batch jobs.

-- Step-by-step walkthrough of using Azure CLI for managing Batch AI
+- Step-by-step walkthrough of using Azure CLI to manage Batch AI

-- Step-by-step walkthrough of using Python for managing Batch AI
+- Step-by-step walkthrough of using Python to manage Batch AI

-- Batch AI recipes are available demonstrating how to use various AI/deep learning frameworks with Batch AI.
+- Batch AI recipes that demonstrate how to use various AI and deep learning frameworks with Batch AI

 Interactive VM pool

-A pool of interactive DSVMs that are shared by the whole AI/data science team allows users to log in to an available instance of the DSVM instead of having a dedicated instance for each set of users.
-This helps with better availability and more effective utilization of resources.
+A pool of interactive VMs that are shared by the whole AI/data science team allows users to log in to an available instance of the DSVM instead of having a dedicated instance for each set of users.
+This setup helps with better availability and more effective utilization of resources.

-A sample Azure Resource Manager template that creates a VM Scale Set with Ubuntu DSVMs instances can be found on the github.
-A sample of the Azure Resource Manager template parameter file is also provided in the same location.
+You can find a sample Azure Resource Manager template that creates a scale set with Ubuntu DSVM instances on GitHub.
+A sample of the parameter file for the Azure Resource Manager template is in the same location.

-You can create the VM scale set from the Azure Resource Manager template by specifying suitable values for the parameter file using Azure CLI.
+You can create the scale set from the Azure Resource Manager template by specifying values for the parameter file in Azure CLI.

 az group create --name [[NAME OF RESOURCE GROUP]] --location [[ Data center.
 For eg: "West US 2"] az group deployment create --resource-group [[NAME OF RESOURCE GROUP ABOVE]] --template-uri https://raw.githubusercontent.com/Azure/DataScienceVM/master/Scripts/CreateDSVM/Ubuntu/dsvm-vmss-cluster.json --parameters @[[PARAMETER JSON FILE]]

-The template above enables the SSH and the Jupyterhub port from the frontend VM Scale set to the backend pool of Ubuntu DSVMs.
-As a user you just log in to VM on SSH or on JupyterHub in the normal manner.
-Since the VM instances can be scaled up or down dynamically, any state needs to be saved in the mounted Azure Files share.
-The same approach can be used to create a pool of Windows DSVMs.
+The preceding template enables the SSH and the JupyterHub port from the front-end scale set to the back-end pool of Ubuntu DSVMs.
+As a user, you just log in to the VM on SSH or on JupyterHub in the normal way.
+Because the VM instances can be scaled up or down dynamically, any state needs to be saved in the mounted Azure Files share.
+You can use the same approach to create a pool of Windows DSVMs.

-The script that mounts the Azure Files is also available on the Azure DataScienceVM Github.
-In addition to mounting the Azure Files at the specified mount point in the parameter file, it also creates additional soft links to the mounted drive in the initial user's home directory and a user-specific notebook directory within the shared Azure Files is soft linked to
+The script that mounts the Azure Files share is also available in the Azure DataScienceVM repository in GitHub.
+The script mounts the Azure Files share at the specified mount point in the parameter file.
+The script also creates soft links to the mounted drive in the initial user's home directory.
+A user-specific notebook directory within the Azure Files share is soft linked to the

-$HOME/notebooks/remote directory enabling user to access, run, and save their Jupyter notebooks.
-The same convention can be used when you create additional users on the VM to point to each user's Jupyter workspace to the shared Azure Files.
+$HOME/notebooks/remote directory so that users can access, run, and save their Jupyter notebooks.
+You can use the same convention when you create additional users on the VM to point each user's Jupyter workspace to the Azure Files share.

-Azure VM Scale sets support autoscaling where you can set rules on when to create additional instances and under what circumstances to scale down instances including bringing it down to zero instances to save on cloud hardware usage costs when the VMs are not used at all.
-The documentation pages of VM scale sets provide detailed steps for auto scaling.
+Virtual machine scale sets support autoscaling.
+You can set rules on when to create additional instances and when to scale down instances.
+For example, you can scale down to zero instances to save on cloud hardware usage costs when the VMs are not used at all.
+The documentation pages of virtual machine scale sets provide detailed steps for autoscaling.